- Purpose and Applicability

 - Informing parents in advance that their children will be participating in research.
 Note that this may not be sufficient to satisfy the requirements for doing research on minors in school settings, as described in the Pupil Privacy Rights Amendment, which may include the need to obtain “opt in” parental permission.

-HSD has developed an optional template (TEMPLATE Consent, Exempt Research), tailored to exempt research, which includes these elements.
+HSD has developed an optional template (Consent Template, Exempt Research), tailored to exempt research, which includes these elements.
 HSD strongly encourages researchers to provide information in a concise and focused manner and using a method that is tailored to the research context and expectations of the subject population.
-Researchers may also wish to reference the exempt-specific EXAMPLE Consent, Exempt Research.
+Researchers may also wish to reference the exempt-specific Consent Example, Exempt Research.

-Confidentiality breaches.
-Researchers must report any confidentiality breaches or data security issues to HSD and appropriate department officials.
+Reporting.
+Researchers must use the RNI submission process to report any confidentiality breaches or data security issues to HSD and appropriate department officials.

 Records retention.
 HSD retains exempt-related materials for only 6 years from the exempt determination or a modification assessment.
 Researchers are responsible for keeping the exempt application and determination until the research is complete and the state records retention period is over.